-- Honors in Linguistics is separate from the Honors College.
-Anyone may pursue Honors in Linguistics.
+- Honors in Linguistics is separate from the Honors Program.
+Students may pursue Honors in Linguistics even if they have not had any previous affiliation with the Honors Program.

 - The only departmental requirement for Honors is the submission of an approved thesis.
 The College, however, additionally requires an overall GPA minimum of 3.4 across all courses, not just those in Linguistics.